Travelationship High Fives: Our Favorite Ways to Kill Time in Transit

 Read: Books and magazines always seem better when traveling.

-Sleep: this one is pretty self-explanatory.
+Sleep: This one is pretty self-explanatory.
 Set an alarm, just in case.

 What are your favorite ways to kill time while in transit?